DigitalState/Guide/softdelete.md

 ## Various Conditions

-1. What happens when you GET/PATCH/PUT on a soft-deleted item?
+1. What happens when you issue a GET request on soft-deleted item(s)?
 Do i have to apply the query param to access it?
+By default, only non-deleted items are returned.
+If the query param `deleted` is provided, then the expected behavior is as below:

+- `null`: (literal word) Returns all entities, whether they have been deleted or not.
+- `false`: Returns entities that are not deleted.
+- `true`: Returns entities that have been deleted.

-1. Can i PATCH/PUT on a soft-deleted item?
-If not, what is required? aka: you must un-delete the item fist, aka soft-delete is a hardened snapshot in time.
+1. Can I PATCH/PUT on a soft-deleted item?
+The item will get updated as normal.
+No additional parameters are needed.

 1. Is there a data about who deleted it?
+At the moment, there is no data about who deleted it.

 1. Is there data about who Un-deleted it?
+At the moment, there is no data about who un-deleted it.

 1. Are there specific error messages about soft-deleted content?
+At the moment, there are no specific error messages about soft-deleted content.